havocp/xsbt-wiki/Commands.md

 Parser combinators build up a parser from smaller parsers.
 A `Parser[T]` in its most basic usage is a function `String => Option[T]`.
 It accepts a `String` to parse and produces a value wrapped in `Some` if parsing succeeds or `None` if it fails.
-(Error handling and tab completion make this picture more complicated.)
+Error handling and tab completion make this picture more complicated, but we'll stick with Option for this discussion.

 The following examples assume the imports:
 ```scala